 Related: Special Section on Fear

 Fortunately, we human beings possess other capacities beyond our reptilian brains—capacities of wisdom, love, connection, and understanding that can override our primitive and easily provoked fears.
-This is one the great gifts of our meditations and dharma practice.
-It gives us straightforward and powerful trainings to balance our mind and open our hearts amidst all difficulties, using mindfulness, loving-kindness, equanimity, and compassion.
+This is one of the great gifts of our meditations and dharma practice.
+They give us straightforward and powerful trainings to balance our mind and open our hearts amidst all difficulties, using mindfulness, loving-kindness, equanimity, and compassion.

 The dharma also points to timeless truths and reminds us of the best of human possibilities.
 I remember my friend and teacher Maha Ghosananda, the Gandhi of Cambodia, chanting this Buddhist verse to thousands of traumatized refugees in UN camps, fleeing the terrors of genocide: